 What Is Financial Statement Analysis?

-What Are the Financial Statements?
+What Are Financial Statements?

-However, private companies often underestimate the importance of these statements because they are not forced to keep track of them.
-It’s not that they don’t create them, but they are not using them to their full benefit.
-Let’s look at these important financial documents:
+However, private companies often underestimate the importance of these statements because they are not required to keep track of them.
+It’s not that they don’t create them, but they typically don’t use them to their full benefit.

-- Balance Sheet: Details a company’s value based on its assets, liability, and shareholder equity.
+- Balance Sheet: Details a company’s value based on its assets, liabilities, and shareholder equity.
 We can learn a lot about the efficiency of a business’s operations from its short-term cash flow and accounts receivable.

 - Cash Flow Statement: This report shows a company’s cash flow in terms of operational activities, financial ventures, and investments.

-Tools and Techniques Used for Financial Statement Analysis
+Tools and Techniques Used For Financial Statement Analysis

 - Fundamental Analysis: This analytical practice is used on a company’s most basic financial levels.
 It shows the health of the business on a financial level and helps provide insight into the overall value.